koto-lang/koto/docs/language/testing.md

 ## Organizing Tests

 Tests can be organized in a Map by defining `@test` functions.

+The runtime can be configured to automatically run tests when importing modules, e.g. the CLI will run module tests when the `--import_tests` option is used.

 The tests can then be run with [`test.run_tests`](../../core/test#run-tests).